Satwat2000/Neobux_Automation/README.md

 ## A python program made for educationl purpose for better familiarity using Selenium.
 ### Automateion of Paid To Click (PTC) Site.
 A soucre of free side income automated.

+### Aslo Dowmload https://github.com/Satwat2000/Neobux-Registration.git and run this program to first Register into Neobux
+#### or else Fatal Error may occour

 ## Steps for Pre-Execution setup: <br>
  <br>
  1. <br>